maxnd/mxMarkEdit/README.md

 When a paragraph starts with a list heading (`*`, `+`, `-` or a number followed by a dot and a space), the `Return` key creates a new paragraph with the same heading.
 The numbered lists are properly renumbered if necessary.

+To move a heading and all its relative content, included possible headings of lower level (that is, having more `#` at the beginning), in another position of the text, move the cursor within this heading without doing any selection and cut all in the clipboard with the shortcut `Meta` + `Shift` + `X`.
+The text in the clipboard can then be pasted elsewhere.

 ## Titles and todo list

 At the left of the text, there’s a list of the titles (starting with `#`) and todo items (starting with `– [ ]`  or `– [X]`).
 By clicking on an item in this list, the cursor moves to the corresponding title or todo item.
 While moving the cursor in the text, the corresponding title or todo item is highlighted.